 - Pour the wet mixture into the dry mixture and whisk well for about 3 minutes.
-While your whisking, heat up your one cup of water to a boil.
+While you're whisking, heat up your one cup of water to a boil.

 - Pour in the boiling water and whisk thoroughly so the water is completely and evenly incorporated.
-Make sure the scrape the sides of the bowl while you're mixing.
-The batter will be fairly thin--much thinner than with the creaming method.
+Make sure to scrape the sides of the bowl while you're mixing.
+The batter will be fairly thin–much thinner than with the creaming method.

 - Divide the batter evenly among the three prepared pans and bake for 20 minutes.

 - Carefully turn the pan from front to back and bake an additional 10-15 minutes or until the cakes spring back when touched and an instant read thermometer registers 200F.

 - Remove to a rack to cool in the pans for 15 minutes.

 - Run a slim knife around the insides of each pan and then turn out onto cooling racks.

 - For super moist cake, wrap each layer tightly in plastic wrap and refrigerate until cool.
 Otherwise, just let them sit out until cool.
 Refrigerating them once cool will make them easier to stack and frost.
 Frost and decorate as desired.

 - In a heavy bottomed sauce pan, combine the flour, sugar, salt and milk.
 Cook over medium to medium-high heat, stirring constantly, until the mixture comes to a boil.